Affably Evil: Blackmore in the second game, Dr. Killjoy in both. Though whether or not Killjoy is evil or just crazy is a matter up to debate...

 Karma Meter: Torque always carries a photograph of his family with him.
 How filthy or clean the photograph is serves as your guide on whether or not you actually killed them.

-Torque's own jump suit and general hygene level change depending on how good or how evil he is — it's a bit grungy starting out, it's filthy and he's covered in open sores when you're pure evil, he looks just fine and recently-washed when pure good.
+Torque's own jump suit and general hygene level change depending on how good or how evil he is — it's a bit grungy starting out, it's filthy and he's covered in open sores when you're pure evil, he looks just fine and recently-washed when pure good. his insanity transformation also changes when your good or evil in the second game, the evil insanity torque looks much more demonic, while the good insanity torque looks like a muscled up version of his normal self. the attacks also change in the second game.
 There's also an undocumented bonus to good and evil — when you're pure good, health packs heal you more (and heal much less when you're evil), but conversely, you can berserk more when evil.

 It's easy to miss from time to time, but character comments and even hallucinations change depending on your current alignment as early as the first half-hour of the game.
 The second game has a moment where it reviews every single person you've either helped, hurt, or abandoned.